al1brn/geonodes/generation/docgen/doc/section.md

 <sub>[top](#section) [index](index.md)</sub>
 ## with_sections_only

-The section is printed only if
+The section is printed only if the list of sub sections is not empty